• Published: Apr 23 2025 03:18 PM

 wave

-The IMD-Hyderabad issued an orange alert for Telangana from April 24th to 26th, predicting temperatures between 41°C and 44°C across all districts, including Hyderabad.
-A more severe alert is in place for Adilabad, Kumram Bheem Asifabad, Mancherial, Nirmal, Nizamabad, and Jagtial until April 26th, where temperatures could exceed 44°C. This follows days of intense heat, with some areas already recording temperatures above 44°C. The IMD attributes this to a north-south trough disrupting normal weather patterns.
+The IMD-Hyderabad put out an orange alert for Telangana from April 24th to 26th, predicting temperatures between 41°C and 44°C across the board, including Hyderabad itself.
+But it gets worse.
+Adilabad, Kumram Bheem Asifabad, Mancherial, Nirmal, Nizamabad, and Jagtial are facing an even more serious alert until April 26th, with temperatures possibly exceeding 44°C. This comes after days of intense heat, with some areas already blasting past that 44°C mark.
+The IMD says it’s all down to a north-south trough messing with our normal weather patterns.

 State Affected Districts Highest Recorded Temperature (°C) IMD Alert Level